jcbauman/CrateDigger/README.md

 ● A hash table to store songs (by Spotify URI) we have already shown to users.
 ● A dictionary to store liked songs and their metadata.
 ● Spotify SDK framework embedded.
-Libraries
+#Libraries
 We will be using Android Studio for the app’s development.
 Crate Digger will integrate Spotify’s open source, free-to-use Android Software Development Kit and obtain music metadata through calls to the Spotify API.
 To call the Spotify API from our app, we will use the Spotify Remote Library SDK.
+We will use the SwipeCards library to help set up Tinder features.